Key takeaways

 Who Can Have Signatory Authority in a Company?

 - Founders and owners: In startups and small businesses, founders typically have full signatory authority.
-They can sign contracts, open bank accounts, and make legally binding decisions on behalf of the company
+They can sign contracts, open bank accounts, and make legally binding decisions on behalf of the company.

-Different Types of Signatory Authority
+What Are the Different Types of Signatory Authority?

 Actual authority